ansible/awx/docs/workflow.md

 Workflow job templates can be copied by POSTing to endpoint `/workflow_job_templates/\d+/copy/`.
 After copy finished, the resulting new workflow job template will have identical fields including description, extra_vars, and survey-related fields (survey_spec and survey_enabled).
 More importantly, workflow job template node of the original workflow job template, as well as the topology they bear, will be copied.
 Note there are RBAC restrictions on copying workflow job template nodes.
 A workflow job template is allowed to be copied if the user has permission to add an equivalent workflow job template.
 If the user performing the copy does not have access to a node's related resources (job template, inventory, or credential), those related fields will be null in the copy's version of the node.
 Schedules and notification templates of the original workflow job template will not be copied nor shared, and the name of the created workflow job template is the original name plus a special-formatted suffix to indicate its copy origin as well as the copy time, such as 'copy_from_name@10:30:00 am'.

 Workflow jobs cannot be copied directly, instead a workflow job is implicitly copied when it needs to relaunch.
 Relaunching an existing workflow job is done by POSTing to endpoint `/workflow_jobs/\d+/relaunch/`.
-What happens next is the original workflow job is copied to create a new workflow job.
-The new workflow job then gets a copy of all nodes of the original as well as the topology they bear.
+What happens next is the original workflow job's prompts are re-applied to its workflow job template to create a new workflow job.
 Finally the full-fledged new workflow job is triggered to run, thus fulfilling the purpose of relaunch.
 Survey password-type answers should also be redacted in the relaunched version of the workflow job.

 ### Artifacts
 Artifact support starts in Ansible and is carried through in Tower.
 The `set_stats` module is invoked by users, in a playbook, to register facts.
 Facts are passed in via `data:` argument.
 Note that the default `set_stats` parameters are the correct ones to work with Tower (i.e. `per_host: no`).
 Now that facts are registered, we will describe how facts are used.
 In Ansible, registered facts are "returned" to the callback plugin(s) via the `playbook_on_stats` event.
 Ansible users can configure whether or not they want the facts displayed through the global `show_custom_stats` configuration.
 Note that the `show_custom_stats` does not effect the artifacting feature of Tower.
 This only controls the displaying of `set_stats` fact data in Ansible output (also the output in Ansible playbooks ran in Tower).
 Tower uses a custom callback plugin that gathers the fact data set via `set_stats` in the `playbook_on_stats` handler and "ships" it back to Tower, saves it in the database, and makes it available on the job endpoint via the variable `artifacts`.
 The semantics and usage of `artifacts` throughout a workflow is described elsewhere in this document.